-Tampa Bay Rays finalizing new ballpark in St. Petersburg as part of larger urban project
+Tampa Bay Rays finalizing new ballpark in St. Petersburg as part of a larger urban project

 ST. PETERSBURG, Fla.
-(AP) — The playoff-bound Tampa Bay Rays are putting the finishing touches on plans for a new 30,000-seat ballpark in St. Petersburg as part of a huge $6 billion development project that includes affordable housing, retail, bars and restaurants and a Black history museum.
+(AP) — The playoff-bound Tampa Bay Rays put the finishing touches Tuesday on plans for a new 30,000-seat ballpark in St. Petersburg as part of a huge $6.5 billion development project that includes affordable housing, retail, bars and restaurants and a Black history museum.

 The site is on the same 86-acre (34-hectare) tract of downtown land where Tropicana Field now sits.
 That domed, oddly-tilted ballpark will be demolished once the new one is built, in time for Opening Day 2028, said Brian Auld, co-president of the Rays, in an interview Monday.